 For the month of November, we recovered 12 orders worth about US $1000.
 That’s pretty nice if you multiply it by 12 months.
 So mark me down as a convert to this mod!
 I see 14 abandoned carts which were not recovered, so this is nearly half.
 I’m not completely sure this is correct, the statistics only show recovered carts and not a percentage.
 I believe the upgrade with the thumbnail was a significant improvement; more carts were recovered since it’s inception.
 This is a mod that takes some tweaking to get it set right.
 One abandoned cart email is really all you need.

 That’s a little bit something about the way effective abandoned cart emails should look like.

-- Try not to distract them with unnecessary elements during their checkout process.
+- Do not distract users with unnecessary elements inside your email.

 - Deleting social buttons may also be a good idea.